 While there are a handful of practical options out there, not all of them are what one might expect.
 In this AvalonKing blog article we’ll dive into some of the more mainstream methods of car protection, as well as a few of the more obscure ways vehicle owners are getting through life without garages.

-What are the Most Popular Elements that Can Damage Your Car’s Paint?
+What Are the Most Common Elements That Can Damage Your Car’s Paint?

 Products to Protect Your Car Without a Garage

-The next level up from car wax is a synthetic creation called a paint sealant.
-This is essentially car wax on acid.
-It’s formulated to provide a thin layer of protection that hardens and lasts for about a year.
-Paint sealant products are applied in a similar fashion to car wax or liquid polishes, but there is additional prep work needed to allow the sealant to cure and last.
+The next level up from spray-on ceramic coatings, is a synthetic creation called a paint sealant.
+This polymer-based paste is essentially car wax on acid.
+Formulated to provide a thin layer of protection that hardens and lasts for about a year, paint sealant products can be applied in a similar fashion as car waxes and liquid polishes.

 DIY Nano Coatings

 Probably the most cost effective form of ceramic coating, is the DIY nano ceramic coating.
 Typically sold in highly concentrated, super small bottles, this hand-applied product runs anywhere from $20-150 on average, and can be purchased at a multitude of online and brick-and-mortar locations.